smangham/project-novice/_episodes/01-intro.md

 > ## The Bus Factor
 >
 > One other reason it's important to document how your code is developed, managed and used is to get your **Bus Factor** up.
-The bus factor describes the number of developers who have to be hit by a bus for a project to be impossible to continue!
-For *a very large percentage* of academic software projects, the bus factor is 1.
+The bus factor describes the number of developers who have to be hit by a bus for a project to be impossible to continue.
+For *a very large percentage* of academic software projects, the bus factor is 1...
 >
 > Even if you aren't hit by a bus, accident, illness, family emergencies or other unplanned events (like global pandemics) can prevent you working on a project for a while.
 Fortunately, if you've documented your code, goals and the current status of your project collaborators can pick it up and get the results required for a referee response or conference presentation!
 {: .callout}